openziti/ziti/doc/posts/zitification/ssh/zitifying-ssh.md

 Once you have the executable download, make sure it is named `zssh` and for simplicity's sake we'll assume it's on the path.
-The usage for `zssh` is very similar to the usage of `ssh` so anyone familiar with `zssh` should be able to pick up `zssh` easily, Should you forget the usage, executing the binary with no arguments returns the expected usage as well.
+The usage for `zssh` is very similar to the usage of `ssh` so anyone familiar with `zssh` should be able to pick up `zssh` easily.
+Should you forget the usage, executing the binary with no arguments returns the built-in usage help.
 The general format when uzing `zssh` will be: `zssh <remoteUsername>@<targetIdentity>`

 Below you can see me `zssh` from my local machine to the AWS machine secured by `ziti-tunnel`: